Keswick Adventures Blog

 Kayaking

-Whether you’re using a full kayak, a sit-on kayak, or an inflatable kayak, nothing beats paddling across the lake under your own steam!
-This sport is forever popular as it’s easy to pick up with plenty of fantastic locations in the Lake District.
+Whether you're using a full kayak, a sit-on kayak, or an inflatable kayak, nothing beats paddling across the lake under your own steam!
+This sport is forever popular as it's easy to pick up with plenty of fantastic locations available in the Lake District.
+See the best of the scenery with guided kayaking, bring your own and launch it on one of the lakes that allow kayaking, or hire from locations on the bigger lakes (Derwentwater, Windermere, Ullswater, Coniston).